ssec/polar2grid/doc/source/getting_started.rst

         * Check for required spectral bands used in RGB creation among input files.
         * Upsample and sharpen composite bands to the highest spatial resolution (500m).
-        * Creation of pseudo "green" band for the ABI instruments.
+        * Creation of pseudo "green" band for the ABI and AGRI instruments.
         * Reflectance adjustment (dividing by cosine of the solar zenith angle).
         * Removal of atmospheric Rayleigh scattering (atmospheric correction).
-        * Nonlinear scaling before writing data to disk
+        * Nonlinear scaling before writing data to disk.

         Geo2Grid also supports the creation of other RGBs (this varies depending on the instrument), however these files are not produced by default.
 The